Deploying on Hathora Cloud

 For Minecraft, upload the docker-minecraft-server.tar.gz file.

-Select Plan and Number of rooms per process based on your server's needs
+Select Instance profile and Number of rooms per process based on your server's needs

-For Minecraft, set Plan to Medium and Number of rooms per process to 1.
+For Minecraft, set Instance profile to 2 cores/4 GB and Number of rooms per process to 1.

 Provide Hathora with configurations for your server such as Container port, Transport type, and Environment variables.